 withSequence

-modifier allows you to chain multiple animations together, executing them one after another in the order they are defined.
+The withSequence modifier allows you to chain multiple animations together, executing them one after another in the order they are defined.
 This is useful for creating complex, multi-step animations where each step needs to be completed before the next begins.

 Syntax